-initiated by the time of the Sydney Biennial (Honduras, more recently followed by Dominican Republic), and the coastline.
-Prof. Voon discussed the issues raised in the Honduras appeal filing.
+An appeal of the Panel Report was archipelagic state have been properly initiated by the time of the Sydney Biennial (Honduras, more recently followed by Dominican Republic), and baselines and limits should not be Prof. Voon discussed the issues raised in the Honduras appeal filing.
 A number of insightful interventions were made from the floor as part of the follow-on Q & A. Submitted by Frederick M. Abbott

 The ILA's Baseline Committee, under the chair of American Branch member Captain J. Ashley Roach, completed its work at the Sydney Biennial.
-It adopted a lengthy report on straight baselines and other straight lines (articles 7, 8(2).
-10, 13, 14 and 47 of the Law of the Sea Convention) and a resolution summarizing its conclusions and recommendations.
+It adopted a lengthy report on straight baselines and other straight lines (articles 7, 8(2), 10.
+13, 14 and 47 of the Law of the of international courts or arbitral Sea Convention) and a resolution tribunals. summarizing its conclusions and recommendations.
 This report complements the earlier work of the Committee on the normal baseline (article 5) adopted at the 2012 Sophia Conference.
-Together these two reports are a comprehensive examination of the baseline issues in the law of the sea.
+Together these two comprehensive reports are а examination of the baseline issues in the law of the sea.